 Day 4: Leave for Hermanus

-Suggested Read: 10 Handpicked Resorts In South Africa
+Suggested Read: 12 Handpicked Resorts In South Africa For A Glamorous Holiday

 In the morning after a quick breakfast, we checked out of the hotel in Cape Town and traveled for Hermanus.
 We were taken via the garden route where we were blessed with picturesque views and a lush green ambience.
 Three hours of a scenic drive and we finally reached Hermanus as we checked-in the Oubaai Hotel and Spa.